cocos-creator/docs-3d-deprecated/en/editor/publish/build-options.md

 The **Auto Atlas** is the editor's built-in texture merge.
 If this is disabled, even if you configure the `packAutoAtlas`, it will not take effect at build time.

-When the **Auto Atlas** is configured in the `resources` folder, the compiled image, the raw images and all they serialization JSON will be packaged.
+When the **Auto Atlas** is configured in the `resources` folder, the compiled image, the raw images and all the serialization JSON will be packaged.
 Please don't use it like that unless necessary.

 Please refer to the [Auto Atlas](../../asset/auto-atlas.md) documentation for details.